seinoxygen/jquery-validation/README.md

 Usage | Description
 ------------- | -------------
-required  | Checks if the field is not empty exactlength[5]  | Checks if the field is 5 charactes length minlength[5]  | Checks if the field at least 5 charactes long maxlength[5]  | Checks if the field is less than 5 characters long
+required  | Checks if the field is not empty nozero  | Checks if the value is not zero exactlength[5]  | Checks if the field is 5 charactes length minlength[5]  | Checks if the field at least 5 charactes long maxlength[5]  | Checks if the field is less than 5 characters long